 Groundwater systems

 For groundwater systems using more than one well supply, grab samples for microbiological testing are required from each production well.
-If many wells are used and the water is blended at or before the high lift pumps, samples of the raw water from each well before blending must be taken.
-If this is not possible, the system must contact the MECP to obtain approval to use blended raw samples.
+If many wells are used and the water is blended at, or before, the high lift pumps, samples of the raw water from each well before blending must be taken.
+If this is not possible, the system owner/operator must contact the MECP to obtain approval to use blended raw samples.

 Ideally, samples should be collected from a tap located as close as possible to the well.
 Usually a tap in the pump house is used.
 A continuously running tap that does not drain back into the well can also provide a representative raw water sample.
 If a tap is not available, it may be necessary to shut down the pump and open the sanitary seal.